bmxdemo/bmxproject/logbook/postings/20180102_SDSS_galaxies/index.md

 Next I binned in "pixels" of delta RA = 1 and delta z = 0.001, which corresponds to about 1 MHz.
 This is shown in **Figure 2**.
-Lastly, I approximated beam convolution by convolving each row of this image with a 4 deg FWHM Gaussian.
+Lastly, I approximated beam convolution by convolving each row of this image with a 4 deg FWHM Gaussian (and of course remembering to use degrees on sky, not coordinate degrees.)
 This is shown in **Figure 3**.
 In reality, we will properly convolve with the 2D beam without first collapsing the galaxies in declination, but this should be a good approximation.